‘CNN’ Fact-Checker Says Donald Trump Was Saying ‘False Things’ At Rally Faster Than He Could Keep Up

 — Trump War Room (Text TRUMP to 88022) (@TrumpWarRoom) November 7, 2019

-Thirty minutes – and multiple tweets – later, Dale is correcting another statement made by the president.
-During his speech, Trump claimed that that tariffs were benefitting Americans to the tune of “billions and billions of dollars” after never making any money off of China.
+Thirty minutes and multiple tweets later, Dale is correcting another statement made by the president.
+During his speech, Trump claimed the tariffs were benefiting Americans to the tune of “billions and billions of dollars” after never making any money off China.

 Dale points out that this isn’t accurate and that Americans are paying for the tariffs.
-Five minutes later, he corrected a statement the president made about always fighting to protect patients with pre-existing conditions.
-Earlier this year, Republicans attempted to pass a bill that the president supported that would have weakened coverage for pre-existing conditions, according to Politifact.
+Five minutes later, he corrected a statement the president made about always fighting to protect patients with preexisting conditions.
+Earlier this year, Republicans attempted to pass a bill that the president supported that would have weakened coverage for preexisting conditions, according to PolitiFact.

-Trump’s supporters, including Fox News, have stated that the president has never lied, as The Inquistr previously reported – an assertion that critics push back on.
+Trump’s supporters, including Fox News, have stated that the president has never lied, as The Inquisitr previously reported — an assertion that critics push back on.